Running the PipelineRun

 The PipelineRun will always run in the namespace of the Repository CRD associated with the repo that generated the event.

-You can follow the execution of your PipelineRun with the tkn pac cli :
+You can monitor the execution using the command line with the tkn pac CLI :

 tkn pac logs -n my-pipeline-ci -L